texttheater/viasock/README.md

 output for every client.
 Specify the number of such “prelude” records using the `-P` option.

+If the process does not follow the protocol properly, it may happen that viasock gets deadlocked after sending an input record, waiting for an output record that never comes.
+To fail more gracefully in such situations, specify a timeout using the `-w` option.
+This is the maximum number of seconds the process is allowed to take for sending the output record.

 Run `viasock run -h` for help and details.

 Getting involved